 14. Have lunch next to the Park Špica

-15. Be part of Slovenian Coffee Culture
+15. Be part of the Slovenian Coffee Culture

 How to get to Ljubljana

-Getting to Ljubljana with a plane
+Getting to Ljubljana by Plane

 Getting to Ljubljana by train or bus